enzoaicardi/reactivity/README.md

 # What is a signal ?

-> Largely inspired by the proposed [tc39 specification proposal](https://github.com/tc39/proposal-signals)
+> Largely inspired by the [tc39 specification proposal](https://github.com/tc39/proposal-signals)

 A signal is an object that represents a state, and has methods for retrieving the current state (reading the value) and methods for changing the state (writing the value).